Walgreens The Thread

 Causes of cramping with a UTI

 For some people with a UTI, cramping may be the result of an electrolyte imbalance.
 Electrolyte imbalances can occur when the amount of water in the body changes.
 Dehydration, overhydration and kidney issues are all associated with UTIs.
-A large-scale study in 2020 found that 10% of UTIs are associated with one electrolyte imbalance in particular: low potassium.
+A large-scale study found that 10% of UTIs are associated with one electrolyte imbalance in particular: low potassium.
 Muscle cramping is one of the most common symptoms of low potassium.

 Do all people with UTIs experience cramping?